Article_Banner_G+F.webp

 Farming For Gender Equality | Agroecology in Practice

-Small-scale farming communities across the world are using agroecology to simultaneously tackle food security, soil health, and gender relations.
+Small-scale farming communities across the world are using agroecology to simultaneously tackle food security, soil health, and gender equality.

 Sustainable agriculture promises a win-win for farmers and the environment.
 Boosting soil health can improve drought resiliency and reduce reliance on synthetic fertilisers while helping to protect watersheds.
-Growing multiple crops at once, known as inter-cropping, helps to mitigate pests and disease without relying on synthetic pesticides.
+Growing multiple crops in close proximity, known as inter-cropping, helps mitigate pests and disease without relying on synthetic pesticides.
 Adding compost to soil boosts nutrients, reduces erosion and runoff, conserves water, and more - all of which leads to increased production and profitability for farmers.

-Learn more about the critical role that soil health plays in our food future.
+Learn more about the critical role that soil health plays in food security

 But since these sustainable farming practices can also be more labour and knowledge-intensive, it's possible that they can lead to unequal outcomes for communities, says Rachel Bezner Kerr, Professor of Global Development at Cornell University.